-Protecting customer and employee data should be at the forefront of any CEO’s mind.
-While working with cyber insurance companies for coverage only helps after the damage has already been done.
-Your IT department needs to have plans in place to keep your company’s data secure.
-By focusing on the following three areas, your business will be in a better position to prevent a data breach before it occurs.
+Protecting customer and employee data should be at the forefront of any CEO's mind.
+Working with cyber insurance companies for coverage helps only after the damage has already occurred.
+Your IT department needs to have plans in place to keep your company's data secure.
+By focusing on the following three areas, your business will be in a better position to prevent a data breach before it happens.

-Security can’t be effective if the software uses an obsolete version or policies don’t line up with the company’s current technology.
-Since poor management of internal security is a prime source of hacker attacks, it’s a good idea to check your systems on a regular basis.
+Security cannot be effective if the software is outdated or policies do not align with the company's current technology.
+Since poor management of internal security is a prime source of hacker attacks, it is advisable to regularly check your systems.

 Patches and Security Updates